Monsters Inc. Land Is Coming To Hollywood Studios

 What will Monsters Inc. Land Be Called?

-As of March 2025, Disney seems to be using the name Monstropolis for the new land coming to Hollywood Studios.
+The name of the new land at Hollywood Studios will be Monstropolis.
 Monstropolis is the main setting for the Monsters, Inc. franchise.

 What Rides Will Monstropolis Have?